Safety Performance Monitoring in Aviation SMS

 Accountable executives are recognizing that if they place all their trust onto the safety manager for sustaining their SMS implementation, their SMS will fail as soon as the safety manager "gets hit by the bus," which is the polite term for "going to work for your competitor" or retiring.

 There is also appears to be another trend developing for smaller aviation service providers with fewer than 300 employees.
 What I'm seeing is that accountable executives don't want to rely on safety teams for SMS performance metrics.
-Accountable executives don't want to be held hostage and made to wait when they wish to take an objective view of SMS performance.
+Accountable executives don't want to be held hostage and are made to wait when they wish to take an objective view of SMS performance.

 These are proactive accountable executives.
 From their stories, they are frustrated when they have to wait for SMS performance reports or they are not able to monitor the progress of high-risk safety issues that have been reported into the safety reporting system.
 What I'm also seeing from these executives is that they are holding their senior leadership accountable for SMS participation.
 These are repeating themes I'm seeing from both Canada and Australia.